-Civil Engineering job is a one of the best white collar jobs option, because Civil Engineering sector covers so many job positions in private and public sectors.
-The career growth opportunity in the Civil Engineering is very high.
+Civil Engineering job is one of the best white collar jobs option, because the Civil Engineering sector covers so many job positions in private and public sectors.
+The career growth opportunity in Civil Engineering is very high.
 There is no necessary retirement for a skilled and experienced Civil Engineer.

 - Required Education: Bachelor’s degree in civil engineering